samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ## What is a ThreeFold Token?

-- A ThreeFold Token is a smart contract digital token (the Token) that is the exclusive payment instrument or currency for which operators can sell IT capacity via our Directory service - ThreeFold operators sell their capacity for Tokens, ThreeFold users buy capacity with Tokens.
+- A ThreeFold Token is a smart contract digital token (the Token) that is the exclusive payment instrument or currency for which operators can sell Internet IT capacity via our Directory service - ThreeFold operators sell their capacity for Tokens, ThreeFold users buy capacity with Tokens.

 - The ThreeFold Foundation will be the issuer of the Tokens.